Oneflow-Inc/libai/docs/source/tutorials/Model Zoo.md

 train.dist.tensor_parallel_size = 2
 train.dist.pipeline_parallel_size = 4
 ```

 - **Data Parallel + Tensor Parallel + Pipeline Parallel for 3D Parallel Training on 8 GPUs**

+In this example, 8 GPUs will also be splitted into **2 groups**, but each group will also be splitted into **2 mini groups**, each mini groups contains 2 GPUs, the input data will be splitted into two parts on batch dim for data parallel training on 2 groups, and in each group, the weight of the layers in the model will be splitted into 2 parts for tensor parallel training on **2 mini groups**, and each mini group contrain **2 stages**, different layers in the model will be put on different stages for pipeline parallel training.
 ```python
 from .common.train import train
 ...